-- Listen to any concerns they may have. - Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.
+- Listen to any concerns they may have. - Discuss/review the child's Individual Provision Map if one is in place as part of the assess, plan, do and review process. - Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.

-Please note that the class teacher is regularly available afterschool to discuss a child's progress or any concerns parents may have and to share information about what is working well at home and school, so that similar strategies can be used.
+Please note that the class teacher is regularly available after school to discuss a child's progress or any concerns parents may have and to share information about what is working well at home and school, so that similar strategies can be used.

-Via appointment, the SENCo is available to meet with parents / carers to discuss the child's progress or any concerns/worries.
+Via appointment, the SENDCo is available to meet with parents / carers to discuss the child's progress or any concerns/worries.

-- All information from outside professionals will be shared with parents / carers either through a direct discussion or in a report. - In some case a home-school link book is set up to aide regular communication between home and school.
+- All information from outside professionals will be shared with parents / carers either through a direct discussion or in a report. - In some cases, a home-school link book is set up to aide regular communication between home and school.